ga-curriculum/responsive-design-v2/level-up/product-cards-flex.md

 # ![Responsive Design - Level Up - Product Cards Flexbox Walkthrough](./assets/hero-product-cards-flex.png)

-Remember that awesome hamburger menu we built in the[Functional Hamburger Nav](./functional-hamburger-nav.md) level up?
+Remember that awesome hamburger menu we built in the [Functional Hamburger Nav](./functional-hamburger-nav.md) level up?
 In this lesson we'll add content and responsiveness to the main content of our site using only flexbox!

 In `index.html`, add the following code below the closing `</header` tag: